SudharakaP/MOOCTextEditor/README.md

 ## Object Oriented Programming in Java - Coursera

 This repository contain the work I have done with regard to the **Data structures: Measuring and Optimizing Performance** course in Coursera under the specialization, **Java Programming: Object-Oriented Design of Data Structures**.
+The project for this course consist of a text editor application along with a GUI which uses efficient data structures to spellcheck and other text manipulations.

 ## Files by Week